 Often scammers take advantage of community crises to commit their crimes.
 Please be careful of where you go online, what information you read, and what applications you install.
 Here are some Online Safety Tips.

 The health of the MCC community is a top priority.
-While no current Coronavirus cases have been identified in Mohave County, please be assured the College has an emergency/contingency plan in place should the virus be confirmed in our community.
+The College has implemented the emergency/contingency plan to help prevent the spread of the virus.
 Periodic updates will be issued as warranted.